exercism/problem-specifications/exercises/resistor-significants/description.md

-Resistors have color coded bands that encode their value in Ohm.
+Resistors have color coded bands that encode their value in Ohms.
 The bands have a simple encoding scheme: each color maps to a single number.
-The first 2 bands represent the significant figures of a resistor's value in Ohm.
+The first 2 bands represent the significant figures of a resistor's value in Ohms.
 [Significant figures](https://en.wikipedia.org/wiki/Significant_figures) or significant digits is a concept used in measurements to indicate the numbers without trailing zero's.

 The band colors are encoded as follows: